astronights/astronights.github.io/public/content/Experience.md

 - Period: Feb 2018 - Jun 2018
 - Description:
   - Explored and implemented mathematical models for cryptocurrency price evaluation in trade analysis.
-  - Automated the daily pipeline to update portfolio allocation, expediting the process saving 30 minutes.
+  - Automated the daily pipeline to update portfolio allocation, expediting the process runtime by 70%.

 ## JP Morgan Chase